Table of Contents

 To successfully deter unwanted activity in parking lots with active deterrence, loss prevention leaders should follow a strategic implementation plan.

-Parking lots do not have to be the weak link in your retail security strategy.
+Parking lots don't have to be the weak link in your retail security strategy.
 By shifting from reactive recording to active deterrence, loss prevention leaders can create a safer environment for customers and employees while protecting the bottom line.
+The integration of Video AI, LPR, and active response mechanisms helps security cameras function as proactive tools.
+These systems operate continuously to detect potential incidents, discourage unwanted behavior, and provide the intelligence needed to make data-informed operational decisions.

-See Spot AI’s video AI platform in action—request a demo to explore how active deterrence can elevate your parking lot security.
+For enterprise retail operations, the move to active deterrence is a practical investment in safety and risk mitigation.
+See Spot AI's video AI platform in action—request a demo to explore how active deterrence can elevate your parking lot security.

 Frequently asked questions